Powerlearnproject/se-assignment-2-introduction-to-software-engineering-MamaKbubu/README.md

 What are some ethical issues that software engineers might face?
 How can software engineers ensure they adhere to ethical standards in their work?

-Ethical Issues in Software Development • 1.
-Unethical data collection • 2.
-Algorithmic bias • 3.
-Weak security • 4.
+Ethical Issues in Software Development 1.
+Unethical data collection 2.
+Algorithmic bias 3.
+Weak security 4.
 Wrong Priorities.
 To adhere they should to these principles encompass responsibility, accountability, fairness, and justice.
 Responsibility and accountability in software engineering (Full Scale, 2024)

+by Tshegofatso Maboela

 Submission Guidelines:
 Your answers should be well-structured, concise, and to the point.